ByronWrightJr/ByronWrightJr/README.md

 ## Hey there, my name is Byron. 👋🏽

 I am working on getting more into the tech industry by learning coding and other skills.
 I have so far learned some HTML and CSS from freecodecamp.com and from Harvard University's free online CS50 course I have learned C and Python.
 I will continue learning and furthering my education.
+My ultimate goal is to be a software engineer someday.
+I also like gaming, reading, writing, photography, watching and playing sports, listening to and making music as well as a bunch of other things that would be too much to list here.
 ### You can find me here:

 * [My Personal Website](https://byronwrightjr.com) 🕸